opwvhk/request-batcher/README.md

 1. When enqueuing requests, you can specify the maximum time to block before failing.
 2. A queue has a linger time: how long requests can wait on the queue to collect a larger batch
 3. A queued request has a timeout: how long it may take to complete
+4. When acquiring a batch, you specify the maximum timeout to wait for elements to arrive

+The queue linger time and the timeout to acquire a batch influence eachother: when acquiring a batch, the specified timeout is an upper bound.
+The remaining linger time of the elements on the queue is honoured if possible.

 Logging and Metrics